refinery-platform/refinery-platform/docs/tutorial.md

 __Preparation__

 To follow the steps of this tutorial, you will need a data set consisting of data files and a metadata file that is referencing your files.

-This tutorial can be completed using sample ChIP-seq data and their associated tab-delimited metadata file (need link).
+__This tutorial can be completed using sample ChIP-seq data and their associated tab-delimited metadata file (need links).__

 ## 1. Creating a Metadata File
 1. Compile all the metadata to be associated with the data set and then organize these metadata into a delimited (e.g. tab) text file.
 Use https://beta.stemcellcommons.org/static/sample-files/refinery-sample-metadata.tsv as a template and note the required attributes (Sample Name, Data File, Organism, Cell Type, Technology).
 Additional attributes can be appended as needed.